malvasochiara/signal-noise-simulator/README.md

 - `--frequencies`: Comma-separated list of frequencies in Hz (e.g., '10,20,30').
 If provided, the `--num_components` argument will be ignored.
 - `--snr`: Signal-to-noise ratio (SNR) in dB (e.g., 10 for a 10 dB SNR).
 If omitted, the signal will be generated without noise.
 - `--plot`: Option to plot the generated signal (add this flag to see the plot).
+-  `--save`: Option to save signal and time data as a CSV file.
+If no path is provided, the file will be saved in the current directory.

 ### Accessing Help
 To get a description of all available parameters and options, you can access the help documentation by running: